3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 ```
 cd /home/pi/printer_data/config
 ```
-NOTE: the above command is for a real Rasberry Pi, if you're using a cloned system that "/pi" folder will change to `mks` or `btt` or simialr.
+NOTE: the above command is for a real Rasberry Pi, if you're using a cloned system that "/pi" folder will change to `mks` or `btt` or similar.

 ```
 git clone https://github.com/3DPrintDemon/Demon_KLIPPER_Essentials.git